garagehive/garagehive.github.io/docs/garagehive-my-notifications.md

    ![](media/garagehive-my-notifications4.gif)

-4. Here's an example of how to setup the **My Notifications** page:
+4. Here's an example of the recommended setup for the **My Notifications** page:

    ![](media/garagehive-my-notifications5.png)